 The dam over the Lake Falls was a bit cringeworthy.

-Although we missed it since it was closed due to Covid restrictions, the log fort is highly recommended.
+We missed the acclaimed log fort replica since it was closed due to Covid restrictions, so that remains in the bucket list.

 Please ink in the comments section to share your thoughts on this post or your own Matthiessen ideas!